mozilla-iam/mozilla-iam/docs/implement_IAM_on_my_website.md

 - https://github.com/keycloak/keycloak-gatekeeper (Nice reverse proxy in Golang)
 - https://github.com/zmartzone/mod_auth_openidc (OIDC Reverse proxy for Apache)
 - https://cloud.google.com/iap/ (Great if you use GCP)
-- https://aws.amazon.com/blogs/aws/built-in-authentication-in-alb/ (note: there are caveats with this solution at the time of writing this document)
+- https://aws.amazon.com/blogs/aws/built-in-authentication-in-alb/ (note: there are caveats with this solution at the time of writing this document - in particular it cannot filter access based on claims, so users are let in as long as they're able to authenticate.
+If that's an issue, use another proxy.)

 #### Custom integration